 Autumn sage has many alternative common names, including cherry sage, Gregg salvia, Gregg’s sage, red Chihuahuan sage, and Texas red sage.

-Frankly, the name autumn sage has always been a mystery to me since it blooms almost all year, not just in autumn.
+Frankly, the name autumn sage has always puzzled me since it blooms almost all year, not just in autumn. 🤔

 Reportedly, parts of autumn sage are edible.
-The flowers are edible and the leaves can be used to make tea, but I haven’t tried either, so I can’t attest to how tasty they are.
+The flowers can be eaten, and the leaves can be used to make tea.
+But I haven’t tried either, so I can’t attest to how tasty they are.

 Did you enjoy this article?